JensTec/NL-Bankstatement-converter/README.md

 * In Terminal make the Python script file executable by running ``chmod +x GNU_Convert.command``
 * Now you can double-click your Python script within MacOS and it will open a terminal window and run the script

-Inspiration to solve the Openbank pdf plumber challenge:
+Inspiration to solve the Openbank [pdfplumber](https://pypi.org/project/pdfplumber/#extracting-tables) challenge:
 [jsvine](https://github.com/jsvine/pdfplumber/blob/stable/examples/notebooks/extract-table-nics.ipynb)